LSSTDESC/star-challenge/cosmodc2-srd-sample/README.md

 7. Check the ouptuts in the `output_dir`.

-A copy of all the output is stored in XXX.
+A copy of all the output is stored in `/global/cfs/cdirs/lsst/groups/WL/projects/star-challenge/cosmodc2/TXPipe-full-output/`.

 ### Output sacc file on nersc